 The portability of copper supports, usually relatively small, also allowed artists to collaborate on the same painting even when residing in two different geographical locations [3].

 Perhaps the most important reason painters use copper as a support for oil painting is the gleam of its metallic surface.
-The combination of copper’s smooth, non-absorbent surface, allowing the application of thin paint layers, results in paintings with a unique, luminous appearance that many describe as ‘jewel-like’ [3].
+The combination of copper’s smooth, non-absorbent surface, which allows for the application of thin paint layers, results in paintings with a unique, luminous appearance that many describe as ‘jewel-like’ [3].
+This effect is further heightened by the way paint sits atop the copper rather than being absorbed, resulting in paint layers that appear richer in oil or medium.
+This quality often gives copper paintings more saturated colors, a wider range of values, and an unmistakable “inner glow.”

 Preparation of Copper for Painting

-Although preparing copper plates for oil painting is simple, it requires some special attention, so paint layers achieve good adhesion.
+Although preparing copper plates for oil painting is straightforward, it requires special attention to ensure paint layers achieve good adhesion.
 Historical instructions for preparing copper began with roughening the copper surface to ‘provide a tooth for the application of the paint’ [2].
 This mechanical action removes any corrosion present from the surface, such as black or brown cuprite (CuO2), and provides a greater surface area for effectively bonding paint to the metal.
 Historical treatises and manuscripts offer several recommendations, including rubbing the surface with wood ashes and pumice stone [5].

 Some sources recommended applying turpentine instead of garlic to the copper plate to improve the wettability of the slippery copper surface, thereby enhancing the adhesion of the oil paint.